minierparedes/ChefWebsite/README.md

 # Chef's best recipes website
-A website dedicated to best recipes and exclusive content to registered users
+A website dedicated to the best recipes and exclusive content to registered users

 <img width="1212" alt="Screen Shot 2020-10-25 at 0 03 21" src="https://user-images.githubusercontent.com/65219445/97085019-b3d45380-1655-11eb-9955-b50a19fa1497.png">